 § 79-11-503.
-Registration statement; filing fee; forms; records; exceptions; final report upon expiration of registration of corporation opting not to renew registration; report contents.
+Registration statements; certificate; oversight; implementation; registration expiration reports.

 (1) Except as otherwise provided in Section 79-11-505 and prior to any solicitation of contributions, every charitable organization as defined in Section 79-11-501 which solicits or intends to solicit contributions by any means whatsoever shall file a registration statement with, and pay a filing fee of Fifty Dollars (\$50.00) to, the Secretary of State.
 A registration statement that contains false, misleading, deceptive or incomplete information or documentation shall not be considered sufficient.
 The registration statement shall be on forms prescribed by the Secretary of State and shall contain the following information and such other information that the Secretary of State may require by rule: